teamulster2/report/report/04_implementation/01_flutter_application.md

 navigation bar, basically everything that has to be reached from inside the application.

-The modules folder contains all seperate parts that act independently.
+The modules folder contains all separate parts that act independently.
 There is also a folder and a widget for the questionnaire, the spatial span task, the pvt test and the settings page.

 Each module contains a dart file with the main Scaffold or Container that contains all the contents of the specific subpage.
-Then you have a widget folder with all seperate smaller parts of the application.
+Then you have a widget folder with all separate smaller parts of the application.
 So there is for example a QuestionnaireAnswer widget that is used for each answer of a specific question.